Our next series is being planned for 2018.

 Applying for this Program

 Due to the strong interest that we anticipate for this program, we have an application process for selecting participants.
-We will be creating a diverse group of young ministry leaders by attending to the following: a range of ministry settings as well as gender, race, geographical, and religious representation.
+We will be creating a diverse group of young leaders by attending to the following: a range of work settings as well as gender, race, geographical, and religious representation.
 Participation will be limited to 30 people and we anticipate more applicants than spaces available.

 When you apply you should be prepared to answer the following questions: